- Code ENVS3041

 - Areas of interest Forestry, Geography, Interdisciplinary Studies - Sustainability, Resource Management and Environmental Science

-Forested landscapes comprise a diversity of treed systems managed for a diversity of objectives and ecosystem services.
-They include native, plantation, farm and urban forests.
-They range from ecologically intact to highly simplified systems.
-Some are managed solely for their intrinsic (non-monetary) values, others managed primarily for commercial production.
+Forested landscapes are diverse, and are managed for a diversity of values, goods and services.
+They deliver a suite of ecosystem services, at scales ranging from local to global.
+Forested landscapes may include some or all of native, plantation, farm and urban forest systems, as well as non-forest land uses.
+They range from ecologically intact to highly simplified systems; some are managed solely for their intrinsic (non-monetary) values, while others managed primarily for commercial production.
 Management approaches, constraints and opportunities are correspondingly diverse, although all should be underpinned by the principles of system resilience.

 This course considers conceptual frameworks for managing forested landscapes with case studies of native, plantation, farm and urban forestry.
-Classroom learning is informed by numerous guest speakers and local field trips.
+Classroom learning is informed by numerous guest speakers, local field trips and discussion fora.
 We explore the translation of theory, policies and principles into practice by undertaking a major project analysing forest system resilience, policy options and practices of a particular form of forested landscape.
 We then share our learning with others in the course.
-The course complements other Fenner courses on policy and management of natural resources
+The course complements other Fenner School courses on policy and management of natural resources.

 On satisfying the requirements of this course, you will be able to: